Social Justice Resources

 Letter from the pastors

-Download and read this message from Pastor Ryan and Pastor Mitch about why the gospel of Christ compels us to listen to Black voices, learn about the history and present reality of racist policies, and advocate for anti-racist policies.
+Read this message from the pastors about why the gospel of Christ compels us to listen to Black voices, learn about the history and present reality of racist policies, and advocate for anti-racist policies.

 (Hint: If you’re looking for a hard-copy and a book is out-of-stock on Amazon, check Barnes & Noble or a local bookseller, and, of course, the local library.
 Or, ask around among people from RLC to see who might own a copy you may borrow.
 Many books are also available in digital format.)

 *How to Be an Antiracist by Ibram X. Kendi.
 The opposite of racist is not “not racist” but antiracism.
 Beyond simple awareness of racism, this understanding is essential to the work of forming a just and equitable society.

 *Just Mercy: A Story of Justice and Redemption by Bryan Stevenson.
 The eye-opening true story of the author, an attorney and founder of the Equal Justice Initiative.
 One of his first cases was that of a Black young man sentenced to death for a murder he did not commit.